ankitaghule/ankitaghule/README.md

 📚 Published Research in IJSREM Journal

-✨ Enthusiastic about Big Data, AI, and Data-Driven Decision Making
+✨ Enthusiastic about Big Data, AI, ML and data science

+✨ Looking forward to contribute to some interesting projects

 ## 🛠️ Technical Skills